AdesisNetlife/croak/README.md

 - When you want to keep clean each repository form node packages (that is mean of Grunt npm tasks)
 - When you do NOT want to spend time doing redundant and not too much funny staff
 - When you do not enjoy too much providing support to developers about build configuration stuff
-- And whatever is on the 'what this is NOT for' list...
+- Or whatever is not on the 'I not need it' list...

 ## Installation